baidu/bfe-book/en_us/design/comparison/comparison.md

 ### Resilience to Exception

 With recovery mechanism of Go, Panic can be caught in BFE and Traefik.
-Both system are immune to sudden crash.
+Both systems are immune to sudden crash.

 While Nginx and Envoy can do nothing with wrong memory usage.
 Debugging such a bug is very time-consuming.